abhirawat03/Cutbit/README.md

 ---

-## 🧠 How It Works
+## ⚙️ How Cutbit Works

-1. User submits a long URL (and optional metadata)
+1. User creates a short link mapped to an original URL
-2. Backend generates a unique short ID
+2. When a short link is accessed:
-3. Short link is stored in MongoDB
-4. User shares the link or QR code
-5. When someone clicks:

-   * Request hits backend
-   * Analytics data is captured (IP → geo, user agent → device)
-   * Click event is stored instantly
+   - Request is validated (expiry, status)
+   - Bot traffic is filtered using user-agent + headers
+   - A visitor ID is assigned using cookies (visitorId)
+   - Device, country, and referrer are extracted
+   - Click and visitor data are recorded and aggregated per day
-   * User is redirected to the original URL
+3. User is redirected to the original URL

-6. Dashboard fetches and displays analytics using React Query (optimized caching & refetching)
+---

+## 📊 Analytics Approach

+- Click tracking is request-based (each valid request increments count)
+- Bot traffic is filtered using user-agent and request header checks
+- Unique visitors are tracked using cookies with daily deduplication
+- Device type is derived from user-agent parsing
+- Referrer data is normalized to remove internal traffic noise
+- Country-level data is estimated using GeoIP lookup

+---

+## 🏗️ Architecture

+Client (React) → API (Express) → MongoDB

+- Redirect route handles validation, bot filtering, and analytics tracking in a single request cycle
+- Visitor data is stored separately to track unique visits using cookies
+- Analytics are aggregated per day for efficient querying and chart rendering
+- Frontend uses React Query for optimized data fetching and caching

 ---